truenas/middleware/docs/userguide/index.rst

  boot

 Any changes made at the boot loader prompt only effect the current boot.
-This means that you need to edit or remove the problematic tunable in System →
+This means that you need to edit or remove the problematic tunable in
-Tunables → View Tunables to make your change permanent and to prevent future boot errors.
+:menuselection:`System --> Tunables --> View Tunables` to make your change permanent and to prevent future boot errors.

 Tasks
 =====